shahan360/Python_O2M/README.md

-# Python Tutorials: Zero to Mastery
+# Python Tutorials: O2M

-Welcome to the **Python Tutorials: Zero to Mastery** repository! 🎉 This repository is a comprehensive collection of Python tutorials and projects designed to take you from a beginner to an advanced Python programmer.
+Welcome to the **Python Tutorials: O2M** repository! 🎉 This repository is a comprehensive collection of Python tutorials and projects designed to take you from a beginner to an advanced Python programmer.
 Whether you're just starting out or looking to deepen your knowledge, this repository has something for everyone.

 ## Repository Structure